mvolkmann/blog/src/ocaml.md

 1. `opam install base`
 1. Add `base` as a dependency in `dune` files.
 1. Add `open Base` in source files.

+The use of Jane Street modules somewhat splits the community in two.

 ## Converting OCaml to JavaScript